Skip to content

 Not all RPOs are created equal.
 Selecting the right partner is crucial for a smooth compliance process.
 Consider the following factors.

-- Verify they’re a qualified expert.
-Confirm the RPO has RPs on staff with hands-on experience guiding OSCs.
+4. Verify they’re a qualified expert.
+Confirm that they have RPs on staff with hands-on experience guiding OSCs.

 Key Questions to Ask